 You can encourage frogs by:

-- Providing water in your garden - particularly in urban areas.
+- Adding water to your garden - particularly in urban areas.

 - Ensuring that your pond is part shaded and filled with appropriate pond plants to create the best breeding areas.

-- The area around the pond should be a well planted habitat too.
+- Making the area around the pond a well planted habitat for protection as frogs journey to the water.

 - Ponds should have shallow edges to allow frogs to get in and out of the pond easily.